 The Oliver Community Arts Council wishes Kurt the best at the ReVision exhibit.
 But your best chance to meet Hutterli is by attending the OCAC Fall Art Show and Sale in Oliver this weekend.
 See articles elsewhere in this website about the Fall Art Show and Sale!

 Have comments or questions about Hutterli’s work?
-Submit them to
+Submit them to // and we’ll pass them on to the artist.

 Want to see more of Kurt’s work?
 Take a look at The RipOffs Artists article in August 2010 on this website about their Lawren Harris “Mount LeFroy” multimedia exhibit.
 Scroll down to see photos, or search the archives list under “Hutterli” or “RipOff”.
 Good work, Kurt!